 If you are opening a business account, enter the name of your business as it is on your CAC certificate.

-Please note that the information you fill maybe subject to verification so it is wise to fill everything correctly.
-If any information is wrong, you may loose your account with the funds in it.
+Please note that the information you fill in may be subject to verification so it is wise to fill everything correctly.
+If any information is wrong, you may lose your account with the funds in it.

 Step 4: Confirm your email address.

 Login to your email address, open the message from PayPal and click the confirm your email address button.

 You will be asked to enter your password again to confirm.